Akaito/ZeroToBoto/_drafts/2017-07-12-rpg-combat.md

 `class Dog:` vs. `class Dog(object):`.
 Classes can be defined in Python in either of these two ways.
-The first is the older way, the second is the newer way.
+The first is an old-style class; the second a new-style class.
-Other than compatibility with older code, I don't know why you'd want to do things in the first way.
+Other than for specific compatibility issues with older code, you should make [new-style classes](https://docs.python.org/2.7/glossary.html#term-new-style-class) that inherit from <tt>object</tt>.
-The second way works out much better for checking the types of objects, etc.
 In the second way, you're saying that Dog "inherits from" or "is a subclass of" the <tt>object</tt> type.
 `object` is the base-most type that most everything else inherits from.
 If a type inherits from another type, the subclass also has all of the parent class' stuff.